 A Learning Opportunity

 One parent shared his reluctance to give consequences for his child’s destructive behavior: “She was just really upset when she kicked a hole in the wall.
-She felt terrible afterwards.”
+She felt terrible afterward.”
 Maybe so, and it’s good if your child appears to have remorse for her actions, but she still must be held accountable.
 In her adult life, if that same young lady is in front of the judge after smashing in her ex-boyfriend’s taillights, and says, “I’m really sorry, Your Honor.
 I was just so upset,” it’s not going to save her from consequences.

 Keep your Own Emotions in Check

-“I think I got so angry because while I watched my son kick a hole in the front door, I was thinking I’m going to have to pay for that.
-Once I made up my mind that I would hold him accountable for anything he purposely destroyed, making sure he paid for things by controlling the money I usually chose to spend on him, I didn’t feel as angry.
-I was able to respond more calmly because I knew he would be held accountable.
+“I think I got so angry because while I watched my son kick a hole in the front door.
+I was thinking ‘I’m going to have to pay for that.’
+But I found that I became less angry once I made up my mind that I would hold him accountable for anything he purposely destroyed.
+It dawned on me that I could make him pay for things by controlling the money I usually chose to spend on him.
+As a result, I was able to respond more calmly because I knew he would be held accountable.
 And, once he learned that he would pay for the damages, it only took a few times for him to choose to handle things differently.”

 Remember, if you don’t hold your child responsible for his behavior, you’re not doing him any favors as he prepares for the real world.
 Holding your child responsible for damages to your property is done out of love and respect.
 The bottom line is that you are teaching healthy limits and boundaries when you hold him accountable.